Jeju Air Flight 2216: Investigation

 The crash is currently being investigated by the South Korean Aviation and Railway Accident Investigation Board (ARAIB), with assistance from the US National Transportation Safety Board (NTSB), Federal Aviation Administration (FAA) and Boeing.
 Eight investigators arrived at the crash site on 31 December.
-GE Aerospace, which co-produced the engines on the plane in its CFM International joint venture, joined the investigation.
+GE Aerospace, which co-manufactured the engines on the plane in its CFM International joint venture, joined the investigation.

-On the day of the accident, at a press conference, Lee Jeong-hyun, Muan County fire chief, said that the cause of the landing gear failure was presumed to have been adverse weather combined with a bird strike; the weather around the airport at the time of the crash was favorable with almost no wind, rain or clouds, and visibility was 9 km.
+At a press conference on the day of the accident, Muan County fire chief Lee Jeong-hyun said that the cause of the landing gear failure was presumed to have been adverse weather combined with a bird strike; the weather around the airport at the time of the crash was favorable with almost no wind, rain or clouds, and visibility was 9 km.